Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Cuts through a rough patch.
-Keep services humming with options to pay the people most important to your business on schedule through a temporary cash flow gap or seasonal ebbs and flows.
+Keep your business running smoothly through a temporary cash flow gap or seasonal ebbs and flows.

 - Customized financing options.
 If you have outstanding receivables, you can get quick cash with no repayments or even borrow a part of what you’re owed for a fee.
-And lines of credit can be readied for fast access to funding for up to 10 years, possibly increasing as your business succeeds.
+You can also apply for a line of credit and have it ready for use, with some lenders increasing your credit limit as your business grows.

 - Capital with quick turnaround.
-You can take advantage of most payroll funding solutions in days.
+You can take advantage of most payroll funding solutions in just hours or days.
 Even lines of credit can be set up for use in a few business days.